Infertility: Testing and Treatment

 • Semen analysis (your partner may be asked to provide a specimen so that the size, shape, and movement of his sperm can be determined)

-A treatment plan is developed based on the test results.
-Infertility can be treated in various ways including lifestyle changes, medication, surgery, and assisted reproductive technologies.
-We often prescribe oral medications such as Clomid and Femara in our practice to induce ovulation in women with ovulation problems.
-Multiple births (twins) can occur in some women who take these medications.
-We are happy to talk to you about the medication that is most appropriate for you.
 The use of these medications can be combined with intrauterine insemination (IUI) of sperm in order to improve the likelihood of conceiving.
 Surgery can also be performed to repair anatomical problems in a woman’s ovaries, fallopian tubes, or uterus.
 Similarly, some men will benefit from urologic surgery to correct infertility problems.
 Finally, because our practice works in close consultation with multiple Reproductive Endocrinologists/Infertility Specialists in the area, we are happy to make referrals to subspecialists when appropriate.